caiocmello/news-mood/README.md

 ### Sentiment Analysis

-The first step to analyse the variation of sentiment over the years was applying VADER, a sentiment classifier of `NLTK`, to each news headline.
+The first step to analyse the variation of sentiment over the years was applying `VADER`, a sentiment classifier of `NLTK`, to each news headline.
 VADER is a lexicon and rule-based algorithm.
 The result of the sentiment analysis can be visualised in the chart below:

 ![](./img/sentiment_overtime.png)